andrew/ultimate-awesome/README.md

 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-mythx-smart-contract-security-tools](https://github.com/muellerberndt/awesome-mythx-smart-contract-security-tools) - A curated list of resources and tools for the MythX smart contract security API.
 - [awesome-react-state-management](https://github.com/olegrjumin/awesome-react-state-management) - ⚛️  ・React state management tools and libraries.
-- [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-ops-system](https://github.com/yjq635/awesome-ops-system) - 收集了一些运维管理系统.
 - [awesome-self-supervised-multimodal-learning](https://github.com/ys-zong/awesome-self-supervised-multimodal-learning) - [T-PAMI] A curated list of self-supervised multimodal learning resources.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.